 We are unable to support visas or help with arranging accommodation.

 No. Please do not send us speculative applications as they will not be considered.
-We offer internships in a wide range of departments across the organisation – check the website regularly to see if new internships have been posted.
+We offer internships in a wide range of departments across the organisation – check the website regularly to see if new internships have been posted (search for the word 'intern' or 'internships' in the key words box).
 You can sign up for email alerts for when a new role has been posted.

-Please apply using the online application system.
+Please apply using the online application system (search for the word 'intern' or 'internships' in the key words box).
 CVs and covering letters mailed to us will not be considered.
 On the online system you will be asked to enter your details and fill in a supporting statement.
 You will be given the option to upload a CV, covering letter, reference or any other supporting documents you feel are relevant.